OnyebuchiDeji/AIMemory-Zekerai/README.md

         -2 -2  0
     ]

-+   Wr is the resulting sum-matrix and canthen be mapped on to the NN.
++   Wr is the resulting sum-matrix and can then be mapped on to the NN.
     Consider 3 units, U1, U2, U3

     Wr = [